dozieu/isrbackup/README.md

 Overview
 =========
-Isrbackup is a Python script for accessing Cisco IOS devices that support netconf:base:1.0 It employs the ncclient and netmiko libraries
+Isrbackup is a Python script for accessing Cisco IOS devices.
+The devices must support netconf:base:1.0 and ssh access.
+This script employs the python ncclient and netmiko libraries

 -Uses netmiko to configure netconf if required https://pypi.org/project/netmiko/